UI UX vs Graphic Design

 - Consistency: The key to building customer relations is maintaining design consistency.
 Designers apply uniformity in design to keep your brand alive.

-Here’s the crux; use graphic design to presents things just the way it looks.
+Here’s the crux; use graphic design to present things just the way it looks.

 User Interface (UI)